pandasoli/brainfuck/README.md

 > It was made to keep the code smaller and easier to read.
 > And it means generated code by [#encoderv2](#encoder-v2-) cannot be ran with this.

+> [!INFO]
+> TODOS:
+> - Let next operators know what's inside registers
+>   not to re-set it to the same thing.

 <br>

 ### JIT Compiler 🐱